He Zizhen: Divorce from Mao and sojourn in Russia

 In 1937, Mao had allegedly begun an affair with Wu Lili, the interpreter of journalist Agnes Smedley.
-After a confrontation with Mao, He Zizhen traveled, pregnant, to the Soviet Union for treatment of a wound suffered earlier in battle, later attending the Moscow Institute of Oriental Studies, under the pseudonym Wen Yun.
+After a confrontation with Mao, He Zizhen traveled, pregnant, to the Soviet Union for treatment of a wound suffered earlier in battle, later attending the Moscow Institute of Oriental Studies under the pseudonym Wen Yun.
 In Moscow, in 1938, He Zizhen gave birth to a boy, Xiao Liuwa, who died shortly of pneumonia.
 Her daughter, Li Min, also suffered pneumonia after arriving in Moscow with Mao Anqing and Mao Anying to accompany He.
 According to Mao Anying, He Zizhen suffered severe depression after losing yet another child.
 To support three children, He took in washing, knitted socks, and went logging on weekends.
+She was confined in a sanatorium between 1942 and 1946.